What We Have Found

 Students have better outcomes if they do not move school regularly.
 There is good evidence that student transience has a negative impact on student outcomes, both in New Zealand and overseas.
 Research suggests that students who move home or school frequently are more likely to underachieve in formal education when compared with students that have a more stable school life.
 A recent study found that school movement had an even stronger effect on educational success than residential movement.

 There is also evidence that transience can have negative effects on student behaviour, and on short term social and health experiences.

 How We Are Going

-In 2017, 3,694 students were identified as transferring school twice or more between 1st March and 1st November.
+In 2018, 3,548 students were identified as transferring school twice or more between 1st March and 1st November.
 These students are considered transient.
-Of transient students, 88% transferred school twice, 10% transferred 3 times, and 2% transferred 4 times or more
+Of these transient students, 88% transferred school twice, 10% transferred 3 times, and 1% transferred 4 times or more.

-Students are more likely to be transient at younger ages, with the highest transient rate for those who were 6 years old at the 1st of March 2017.
+Younger students are more likely to be transient, with the highest rate of transience being reported by those who were 6 years old at the 1st of March 2018.